UAws/CV-3315-Is-All-You-Need/README.md

 given road segmentation task.</p>
 <div align="center" class="figure*">
   <img src="images/Result.png" width="600"/>
+  <div align="center">Performance vs. model efficiency on the target dataset}.
+The symbol * indicates that the model did not pretrained on Cityscape dataset.
+ResNet and DeepLabV3Plus are abbreviated as R and DeepLabV3, respectively.</div>
 </div>
 <h2 id="report-structure">Report Structure</h2>
 <p>The remaining parts of this report are organized as follows.
 Section